cfctl init proxy

 SUCCESS Environment 'spaceone-app' successfully initialized.

-INFO Configuration saved to: /Users/yjinjo/.cfctl/setting.yaml
+INFO Configuration saved to: /Users/yjinjo/.cfctl/setting.yaml- With the

-• While we used the same environment name here to demonstrate how overwriting environment information works, it’s recommended to use different environment names in practice.
-(For example, if you set the Environment name to spaceone-internal, it will be set as spaceone-internal-app.)
+endpointis set to the internal endpointgrpc:/-.-.:[PORT].
+Even if you enter a Domain URL, it’s set to thegrpcprotocol because it uses an internal endpoint. - While we used the same environment name here to demonstrate how overwriting environment information works, it’s recommended to use different environment names in practice.
+(For example, if you set the Environment name to

 Like environments initialized with the -app flag, environments initialized with the --internal flag also have a token key value.
-As with environments initialized through --app, replace token: no_token with the app token received through Creating an App.

 environment: spaceone-app